MaxPat931/dndwiki/Hooks.md

 ### `dnd5e.preAdvancementManagerRender`

+Fires when an `AdvancementManager` is about to be processed.
+Returning `false` will prevent the normal rendering process.

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | advancementManager | AdvancementManager | The advancement manager about to be rendered. |

 ### `dnd5e.advancementManagerComplete`

+Fires when an `AdvancementManager` is done modifying an actor.

 | Name | Type | Description |
 | ---- | ---- | ----------- |